peterwittek/happycowler/README.rst

 Dependencies
 ============
 The script works with both Python 2 and 3.
-It relies on `Beautiful Soup <http://www.crummy.com/software/BeautifulSoup/>`_>=4 for HTML parsing.
+It relies on `BeautifulSoup4 <http://www.crummy.com/software/BeautifulSoup/>`_>=4 for HTML parsing.

 Usage
 =====
 The script takes two parameters.
 The first is a URL for the results page of a city.
 The second is the name of the KML or GPX file.
 For example:

-``$ python http://www.happycow.net/asia/japan/tokyo/ Tokyo_Restaurants.gpx``
+``$ happycowler http://www.happycow.net/asia/japan/tokyo/ Tokyo_Restaurants.gpx``

 The type of the file is determined by the extension of the filename.